AndreiRadchenko/andreiradchenko/README.md

 ### Hi there, I'm Andrii

-- Currently I’m working on several personal projects
-- I’m eager to learn new tecknologies and now I'm mastering React Native
-- I’m looking for a job as frontend/fullstack developer
+- I’m working on several personal projects and I’m open for a work as frontend/fullstack developer
 - My Contacts:
   - email: <a href="mailto:d4100kx@gmail.com" >d4100kx@gmail.com</a>
   - Linkedin: